 Pigeons were once used to deliver Olympic results

-Arguably the first species of birds to be domesticated, pigeons have long served many a purpose to humankind – as food, as pets, and as some sort of courier.
+Arguably the first species of birds to be domesticated, pigeons have long served many a purpose to humankind – as food, as pets, and as some courier.
 Ancient records from the first Olympic games state that pigeons were used to send and deliver Olympic results.
 They were also used as message couriers in war, which means they basically should be honorary soldiers.